vishwasracharya/vishwasracharya.github.io/README.md

 # Hi, I'm Vishwas Acharya! 👋

-I'm a about to complete my Bachelor's of I.T Engineering, and also as a side hustule make You-Tube videos, Podcast, Blogs and more...
+I'm a completeted my Bachelor's of I.T Engineering, and also as a side hustule make You-Tube videos, Podcast, Blogs and more...
 Here's the link to the website: https://vishwasracharya.github.io

 - Why I made this website?